IsraelOrtuno/permalink/readme.md

 This package allows to create dynamic routes right from database, just like WordPress and other CMS do.

+## Work In Progress

+This package is currenlyt being developed and tested.
+Would love feedback ❤️.

 ## Roadmap
 - [ ] Add testing and maybe a sandbox app.
 - [ ] Better docs organization using VuePress or similar.